tay-chi/html-in-class-exercises/readme.md

 5. Google "attribute to open link in new browser tab HTML"
 6. Add an attribute to your h1 that will open the link in a new browser tab
 7. See what happens when you click the link in the browser!
-8. STOP and head back to class
+8. STOP and wait in your breakout room for us to start the next section.

 ### Footer (buttons)